School Closure Distance Learning Plans

 Dear 6th grade Families,

 Greetings!
 My name is Lacy Lefkowitz, and I will be the Dean of 6th grade.
-This is my twelfth year at Claremont.
+This is my thirteenth year at Claremont, (10 years as a classroom teacher and now 3 years in the dean role).
+I am from upstate NY, and have my bachelors in history from SUNY Geneseo, and my masters in Teaching from SUNY Binghamton.
+I love to read, travel, take pictures and grow fruit and vegetables in my backyard.
 I am excited to work with students, families and teachers to ensure ALL students are successful this year!
 If you have any comments, thoughts or concerns, I will be your FIRST point of contact.
 Please feel free to send me an email of introduction!

 “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go!”-Dr. Seuss